 Why do people begin a class of Tai Chi?
 Over the last 25 years I've had people come to my classes for all sorts of reasons: wanting to learn to fight like Donnie Yen, wanting to learn to walk over rice-paper like Kwai Chang Caine, wanting to be able to hum 'Give Peace a Chance' whilst cooking an omelette, wanting to levitate, gravitate or salivate in front of relatives... the list goes on and on.
-But most people, if I'm honest, amble in through the hallowed doors of the teapot-temple in search of useful ways to help them deal with stress.
+But most people, if I'm honest, amble in through the hallowed doors of the teapot-temple in search of useful ways to help them find better health and to deal with stress.
 They may not call the issue stress, they may refer to it as insomnia, nerves, lack of confidence, poor balance, an absence of coordination or a sense that life is passing them by and they are watching from the sidelines.
 So they begin a class and thats when they discover the true power of Tai Chi.

 SO WHAT IS STRESS?

 Is stress something new that requires modern tools, or is it something that has been around awhile and that were we to look back over time, we would find a whole series of interesting answers there?
 In Michael Puett's excellent book: The Path, he explores many of these questions regarding the applicability of Chinese ideas and thoughts to the 21st century and concludes that, surprisingly, a lot of our modern day aliments have have actually been circling around for centuries.